-Regarding hazardous waste, our factories have formulated comprehensive management plans to safeguard the health and safety of our employees, as well as the environment.
-Detailed procedures on handling hazardous waste are outlined to ensure proper disposals, including the labeling and storing guidelines.
-Qualified statutory companies are assigned to collect, transfer, and treat hazardous waste produced.
-Through strategies such as cutting waste production, polishing the manufacturing process, strengthening management work and providing training to employees, no violation on relevant local laws and regulations is observed during the Reporting Period.
-Emergency plans are also in place in case of leakage.
+For hazardous waste, our factories have the Hazardous Waste Management Plan in place to safeguard the health and safety of our employees, as well as the environment.
+Detailed procedures on handling hazardous waste are outlined to ensure proper storage, transfer, labeling and disposal.
+Only licensed waste collectors are assigned to collect, transfer and treat our hazardous waste.
+To reduce the amount of hazardous waste generated, we are committed to polishing the manufacturing process, strengthening management work and providing training to employees.
+Emergency plans are also formulated for employees to follow in case of chemical leakage.
+In FY2018, the Group has generated a total of 977.32 tonnes of hazardous waste, with an intensity of 0.002 tonnes/USD'000.